u4ik/React-Router-v6-demo/README.md

-# React Router Dom v.6 Changes
+# React Router v.6 Changes

  - No more `Switch` components, instead import and replace it with `Routes`